mayma3/data_manipulator/README.md

 # Data Maniplulator

 This project is part of an exercise.

-Data manipulator class that takes a JSON, manipulate it and outputs the manipulated data to a new JSON file.
+This is a python program that gets an input of json and outputs a new json file after manipulating the data.

 ### What we manipulate:
 - Datetime - changing the year to 2021.